ForgottenGlory/Living-Skyrim-2/known-issues.md

 - Campfire flames are red boxes sometimes.
 Unsure of cause.
 - XPMSE Styles don't load sometimes.
 Unsure of cause.
 - AllGUD is only partially functional, I haven't generated the meshes for it yet because I'm still not sure if we'll be cutting any weapons/armors.
+- Gender specific armors are not in leveled lists currently, they are craft only.
+I'm unsure how I want to handle these.